Skip to content

 Why is trucking accounting different?

-Complications no other industry shares: IFTA quarterly fuel-tax reporting across states/provinces, per-diem at the 80% deduction rate for DOT-regulated drivers, owner-operator classification with IRS/DOL enforcement risk, equipment depreciation under Section 179 and bonus rules, factoring accounting, cost-per-mile economics.
+Complications no other industry shares: IFTA quarterly fuel-tax reporting across states and provinces, per-diem at the 80% deduction rate for DOT-regulated drivers, owner-operator classification with IRS and DOL enforcement risk, equipment depreciation under Section 179 and bonus rules, factoring accounting, and cost-per-mile economics.
+Company-wide income and expense can’t tell you whether each truck makes money.

 Do you handle IFTA quarterly fuel-tax filing?

 Yes.
-Miles by jurisdiction from ELD/trip sheets + fuel purchases by jurisdiction from fuel cards (Comdata, EFS Wex, TCH, Pilot, Love’s) reconciled to jurisdiction-by-jurisdiction fuel tax.
-Filed quarterly with your base state.
-April 30 / July 31 / October 31 / January 31 deadlines.
+Miles by jurisdiction from ELD or trip sheets, plus fuel purchases by jurisdiction from your fuel cards (Comdata, EFS Wex, TCH, Pilot, Love’s), reconciled to jurisdiction-by-jurisdiction fuel tax and filed quarterly with your base state — April 30, July 31, October 31, January 31 deadlines.

 How does per-diem work for truckers?

-Drivers subject to DOT hours-of-service rules traveling away from tax home qualify for the transportation-industry per-diem meal allowance, with 80% deduction rate (versus 50% standard).
-IRS sets the rate annually.
-Either paid as non-taxable reimbursement by employer or claimed as business expense by owner-operator on Schedule C.
+Drivers subject to DOT hours-of-service rules and traveling away from their tax home qualify for the transportation-industry per-diem meal allowance, with an 80% deduction rate (versus 50% standard).
+The IRS sets the rate annually.
+It’s either paid as non-taxable reimbursement by the employer or claimed as a business expense by the owner-operator on Schedule C.

-Do you handle owner-operator vs company driver, equipment depreciation, factoring?
+Do you handle owner-operator vs company driver, equipment depreciation, and factoring?

 Yes.
-Owner-operator 1099 with W-9 and 1099-NEC year-end; company driver W-2 with full payroll.
-Legal classification stays with your attorney/CPA.
-Equipment depreciation Section 179 + bonus + MACRS, ASC 842 lease analysis.
-Factoring with advance/reserve/fee correctly recorded.
+Owner-operator 1099 with W-9 and year-end 1099-NEC; company driver W-2 with full payroll — the legal classification stays with your attorney or CPA.
+Equipment depreciation under Section 179, bonus, and MACRS with ASC 842 lease analysis.
+Factoring with the advance, reserve, and fee recorded correctly.

 What does it cost?

-A fixed monthly fee against a written scope — driven by truck count, operation type (owner-operator vs fleet), factoring volume, multi-jurisdiction complexity.
+A fixed monthly fee against a written scope — driven by truck count, operation type (owner-operator vs fleet), factoring volume, and multi-jurisdiction complexity.
 No hourly billing.
-See pricing.
 IFTA prep is typically included; major cleanup for files with prior-period drift is scoped separately.
+We do not file income taxes; we coordinate with your CPA or EA.

 Three places trucking operations lose the numbers.